Goal

 Sheet Music Notation

-2. Easy to read harmony, especially complex harmony
+Easy for a human to read Easy to read harmony, especially complex harmony Allows room for interpretation

 The Piano Roll